FuzzyGrim/blog/_posts/posts/2021-10-12-kvm-archlinux.md

 Finally, choose a name and write a description for your snapshot.
 ![2021-10-12-14:17:40](https://user-images.githubusercontent.com/34800654/136954625-b46a1401-5f8b-41c7-9039-7df5667a1846.png)

-If you are user of VirtualBox...
+If you are a VirtualBox user...
 Good news!
 You can convert an existing VirtualBox `.vdi` snapshot format into a compatible `.qcow2` snapshot format that virt-manager uses.
-Use this command:
+Use this command for the conversion:

 ```
 sudo qemu-img convert -f vdi -O qcow2 virtualboximagelocation targetlocation